Emblazoned with scenery ranking among Australia’s most spectacular, the Great Ocean Road is world class.

-If you want to get to know the Great Ocean Road in a hurry – including the Geelong and the Bellarine sub-region – you’re in the right place.
-Here is your handy guide to a region of endless opportunities.
+If you want to get to know the Great Ocean Road area in a hurry – including the Geelong and the Bellarine sub-region – you’re in the right place.

 As you’d expect, the region’s famous beaches provide prime photo ops and often come with designated viewing platforms.
 These are top picks:

 In addition, Mt Defiance Lookout at Separation Creek – between Lorne and Wye River – is another popular viewing area, and with good reason.